 Mrs Sophie McGeoch, Headteacher

 Deputy Designated Safeguarding Lead

 What to do if you are concerned about a child - ‘The welfare of the child is paramount’

-You can tell us about a child, young person or parent/carer that needs support in some way by contacting our Designated Officer, Mrs Colclough via the School Office.
+You can tell us about a child, young person or parent/carer that needs support in some way by contacting our Designated Safeguarding Lead, Mrs Colclough via the School Office.
 You may be concerned about the child's developmental needs, issues that the parent or carer is experiencing, or you may suspect a child is being neglected or subjected to physical, sexual, or emotional abuse.